2022 UIC Holiday Card Design Contest

 ’Tis the season to show your creativity and holiday spirit!

-Enter your original artwork for a chance to be featured on the chancellor’s official 2021 holiday card.
-Open to all UIC students, contest entries will be accepted until Saturday, Oct.
-16. Artwork must be submitted electronically with completed entry form.
+Enter your original artwork for a chance to be featured on the interim chancellor’s official 2022 holiday card.
+Open to all UIC students, contest entries will be accepted until Nov.
+3. Artwork must be submitted electronically.

 Original artwork (no photography, religious themes or stock images) should reflect any of the following themes: